railwayapp/docs/src/docs/guides/laravel.md

 7. Click on **Deploy** to redeploy your app.

 To set up a publicly accessible URL for the service, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).

+**Note:** The next step shows to properly run your full Laravel app along with a database, migrations, cron jobs, and workers.

 ## Deploy via Custom Scripts